giventusmvh/binar-be/BUSINESS_DATA_FLOW.md

 │  APPROVAL BUSINESS RULES                                                     │
 ├─────────────────────────────────────────────────────────────────────────────┤
 │  Status matching:                                                           │
-│  ✅ MARKETING can only process SUBMITTED or RETURNED loans                  │ │  ✅ BRANCH_MANAGER can only process MARKETING_APPROVED loans                │
+│  ✅ MARKETING can only process SUBMITTED loans                              │
+│  ✅ BRANCH_MANAGER can only process MARKETING_APPROVED loans                │
 │  ✅ BACKOFFICE can only process BRANCH_MANAGER_APPROVED loans               │
 │                                                                             │
 │  Branch restriction:                                                        │
 │  ✅ MARKETING & BRANCH_MANAGER can only see/process their branch            │
 │  ✅ BACKOFFICE can see/process ALL branches                                 │
-│                                                                             │
-│  Return feature:                                                            │
-│  ✅ Only BACKOFFICE can return loans                                        │
-│  ✅ RETURNED status goes back to SUBMITTED (Marketing re-reviews)           │ └─────────────────────────────────────────────────────────────────────────────┘
+└─────────────────────────────────────────────────────────────────────────────┘
 ```